Can't Hold Us: Usage in the media

 The song was also used in WWE Raws 2012 Slammy Awards for the Match of the Year nominations.

 The song was used in a 2012 video by FaZeClan titled "FaZe ILLCAMS – Episode 37".

 During the 2012 Seattle Seahawks season, the song became the official touchdown song for the team thanks to big fan coach Pete Carroll.
 Macklemore and Ryan Lewis, also big supporters of the Seahawks, performed "Can't Hold Us" along with "Thrift Shop" during the NFC Championship game halftime show at CenturyLink Field on January 19, 2014.

+When the Oklahoma City Thunder started to use the song during games, Macklemore took issue with the team as they had controversially relocated from Seattle when they were formerly the Seattle SuperSonics.